Skip to content

 pillar-content

-• Resource pillar page: it’s heavy with internal and/or external links and a “book-markable” reference page.
-It works like a library where you can offer all the resources about a topic to the customers and they can also add this page as a bookmark and then keep coming back to it in the future;
+• The resource pillar page has internal and external links and a “book-markable” reference page.
+It works like a library where you can offer all the resources about a topic to the customers, and they can also add this page as a bookmark and then keep coming back to it in the future;

 • 10x content pillar page: it’s a deep dive page on a core topic and where the format is like an ungated guide or eBook.
-The most important thing to consider when you’re creating this type of page is to offer the content as a downloadable resource so that the customer can use it at any time and this will also help you to create a conversion funnel.
+When creating this type of page, the most important thing to consider is to offer the content as a downloadable resource so that the customer can use it at any time, which will also help you create a conversion funnel.

 Note: You can download this guide here.